Narin0909/Analysis-of-US-Super-Store/README.md

 #### RECOMENDATIONS
 In sales, the company should sale more of consumer products than the home office products.

+###  what are the total top 10 sales  in the different states ?
 ![Top 10 Sales by State](https://github.com/Narin0909/Analysis-of-US-Super-Store/assets/147630963/7d6bbfb5-b178-4a50-a830-e554ac056ecc)

 Total sales in different states was computed by taking the sum of all by state in the column and arranging the result in ascending order using the more sort options the states filter drop down.
 Top 10 total sales in different states was computed by taking the sum of all by state in the row and arranging the result in ascending order using the more sort options the states filter drop down.The value filters in the drop down was selected and top 10 was selected in order to display only the top ten sales by State for the analysis.